 Every spring I try to create something by hand for my children.
 It is a bit of love to place in their Easter basket that perhaps they will cherish.
-Past creations such as the Peep Party Cup, Eggcellent Decor, and Springtime Banner have all shown up on the blog.
+This year is Vintage Inspired Resurrection Eggs.

 This year was no “eggception”.
 Empty Bins!
 WHO is hoarding the eggs?